Are Weighted Sleep Sacks Safe?

 Can babies use weighted blankets?

-Babies between 18-24 months can usually sleep with a blanket or comfort object.
-Just make sure that she can remove the blanket if needed, should it cover her face at all.
-Remember, too, that weighted blankets for kids should be worn below shoulders and never cover her head.
+No, babies can't use weighted blankets, but they can wear a weighted sleep sack or swaddle.
+Babies between 18-24 months can usually sleep with a non-weighted blanket or comfort object.
+Just make sure that she can remove the blanket if needed.
+It should never cover her face at all.

 Traditional sleep sacks have been growing in popularity over the last decade.
 Traditional sacks and weighted sacks are aesthetically similar, including having a closed bottom and zip up front.
 Both also offer swaddle options, for younger babies, and models with no arms so that babies don’t feel overly restricted.